skip to content

 Layers in Physical Keyboards

-The concept of layers extends beautifully to programmable keyboards.
-I use a Moonlander keyboard, which allows me to create custom layers mapped to my workflow needs.
+Layers show up in programmable keyboards too.
+I use a Moonlander keyboard, which lets me create custom layers mapped to my workflow.

-My default layer uses the Colemak-DH layout, but by holding modifier keys, I can instantly transform my home row into a number row or access symbols without moving my fingers from their optimal position.
+My default layer uses the Colemak-DH layout, but by holding modifier keys, I can turn my home row into a number row or access symbols without moving my fingers from the home row.

 default num symbols